MBrede/pipreqs-action/README.md

 You can specify the location of your project folder that contains all the python files within your repository.
 You can specify the path to which your requirement.txt has to be saved.

+This is a clone of the repo by "ryan-rozario/pipreqs-action:master" but adds recursiveness.

 ## Usage

 ### Example workflow